 and that's downhill or flat.

-The entry fee is just £15.
-The funds raised through entry fees and sponsorship will go to the registered charity FOWPS - Friends Of Whitchurch Primary School, partly to fund cycle training and events for primary school children, and also to support Scouts and Explorers from Whitchurch who will be attending the 2019 World Scout Jamboree in America.
+The entry fee is just £18.
+The funds raised through entry fees and sponsorship will go to the registered charity FOWPS - Friends Of Whitchurch Primary School, partly to fund cycle training and events for primary school children, and also to support a trip to Uganda for Team Uganda 2019, sponsored by Mityana Projects Trust.

-You can read about the 2014 event here:
+You can read about the inaugural 2014 event here:

-The 2015 and 2017 events were carbon copies of 2014, and we will be sticking with the same proven format this year.
+We are sure the 2019 event will mirror the success of the previous events, so we will be sticking with the same proven format this year.

 8am - 3pm